evocn/lambda/content/setting.md

 > Brings iron, stone, and everything dead.

 ***Torm*** | God of Courage
-> God of the Reuss.
-A warrior-god of new fashion.
+> A warrior-god of new fashion.
+Worshipped by the Reuss.
 > Said to have created man.

 ### The God of the Desert People